SatAgro/suntime/README.md

 # SunTime
 Simple sunset and sunrise time calculation python library.

-## Instalation
+## Installation

 Download and type:

     python setup.py install

 ## Usage

-You can use the library to get UTC and local time sunrise and sunset times by using:
+You can use the library to get UTC and local time sunrise and sunset times typing:

     import datetime
     import suntime